10 Smiths singles that didn’t appear on a Smiths album

 Sheila Take A Bow (April 1987)

-Andy Warhol star Candy Darling is the featured artiste on the cover of this stirring single, which - alongside Heaven Knows I'm Miserable Now - was the highest charting Smiths single during the band's lifetime.
+This stirring single was - alongside Heaven Knows I'm Miserable Now - the highest charting Smiths single during the band's lifetime.
 They both made it to Number 10.

 Sweet And Tender Hooligan (May 1995)

 After The Smiths called it a day in the autumn of 1987, the reissues and Best Ofs started coming - especially when the band's label, Rough Trade, went bust in the early 1990s.
 This 1986 John Peel Session track was never recorded for a an official studio release, but the US label Sire took the radio version to promote their new compilartion Singles.